NateHPS/rcs/index.md

 - River City Social does not sell your information or do anything with it other than send you event information.
 - We do not share corporate sales events.
 Sorry, Toyotathon!
 - We do not share racist or discriminatory events.
 Not sorry, KKK!

+> "What should young people do with their lives today?
+Many things, obviously.
+But the most daring thing is to create stable communities in which the terrible disease of loneliness can be cured.” ― Kurt Vonnegut